 - Priority support, including individual optimization of your settings

 If you’re looking for an easy way to manage simple email newsletters right from your WordPress dashboard, MailPoet is a good choice.
 It’s one of the most popular and highly rated email newsletter plugins in the WordPress.org directory.

-For more advanced email marketers who need more options for triggers, segmentation, analytics and reporting, or better deliverability, a standalone email newsletter service like MailChimp, AWeber, or ConvertKit would be a better choice.
+For more advanced email marketers who need more options for triggers, segmentation, analytics and reporting, or better deliverability, a standalone email newsletter service like AWeber, ConvertKit or Constant Contact which is a great alternative to MailChimp.

 One basic feature that MailPoet is missing is better designs for the opt-in forms.
 The opt-in forms just default to your theme’s form styling.
 If you want better-designed opt-in forms or more options for high-converting forms like pop-ups, fly-ins, etc., and features like A/B split testing, we recommend using a plugin like OptinMonster.
 OptinMonster can easily integrate with MailPoet if you’d like to use both.